We have choices in how we raise and teach our children – to kill creativity or foster it. ©Leslie Owen Wilson

 It is perhaps ironic that within our culture we insist that we place such value on creativity and then blatantly try to steal it away from children.
-In the context of our school and home environments there are often so many rules that they smoother budding creative spirits.
+In the contexts of our school and home environments there are often so many rules that they smoother budding creative spirits.
 As a culture we need to finally decide what we really want for our children and then carefully design and monitor experiences which provide those things we value.
-Here Hennessy and Amabile (1992) identify common “creativity killers.”
-It is important to note that all of these “killers” are commonplace in our schools and homes.
+Here Hennessy and Amabile (1992) identify what they call the common “creativity killers.”
+It is important to note that all of these “killers” are commonplace in both our schools and homes.

 - Surveillance – Hovering over kids, making them feel that they’re constantly being watched while they are working, . . . under constant observation, the risk-taking, creative urge goes underground and hides . . .